Giacomo Gaetani Stefaneschi: Life

 Giacomo was the son of the senator Pietro Stefaneschi and his wife, Perna Orsini.
 He was born in Rome; his birth year is disputed.

 Stefaneschi received his early education at Rome, and was sent to the University of Paris to pursue higher studies.
 After three years he received the degree of Master of Arts, and intended to devote himself to the study of philosophy and Holy Scripture, having already begun to teach at the university, when his parents recalled him to Italy in order that he should study canon and civil law.

 Pope Celestine V made Stefaneschi canon of St. Peter's and auditor of the Rota.
 He was created cardinal-deacon of the titular Church of San Giorgio in Velabro on 17 December 1295 by Pope Boniface VIII, who also sent him as legate to Cesena, Forlì, Faenza and Bologna in 1296 to suppress civil disturbances.
 Pope John XXII appointed him protector of the Minorites, 23 July 1334.
 He was never ordained priest.

 Stefaneschi died at Avignon on 23 June 1343.
+He was the last surviving cardinal created by Boniface VIII, having held the cardinalate for more than 47 years.